twineteam/Full-Stack-Test/README.md

 - Frontend runs at **port 3000**
 - A React application created by create-react-app (not ejected)
 - Components are set up with [AntD design](https://ant.design/)
+- Network requests are made using [Axios](https://axios-http.com/docs/intro)

 #### Backend

 - Backend runs at **port 8000**
 - Runs using the [NestJS](https://nestjs.com/) framework.
-It's ok if you are unfamiliar with the framework.
+It's ok if you are unfamiliar with the framework
+- There is no Database, data is being consumed from JSON files in `/data/{data}.json`, a simple func already exists to read data from these files

 ---